kanavgoyal781/Fetch_Assignment_Kanav_Goyal/README.md

 # Fetch_Assignment_Kanav_Goyal
 Description
 This application predicts receipt counts based on temporal features using a pre-trained model.
 It includes visualizations and user input for predictions.
-I have also added a preview, as to how app looks like, it's a file named "Stream_Lit_App_Kanav_Preview.pdf"

 Prerequisites